 Returning to Wetumpka by Highway 111 and Bridge Street takes you over the Bibb Graves Bridge, downtown.
-As you travel over the bridge, you can see large rocks in the bed of the Coosa River (Sign [#]7) that were upturned when the crater was formed.
+As you travel over the bridge, you can see large rocks in the bed of the Coosa River (Sign #7) that were upturned when the crater was formed.
 If you look closely, you will notice that they tilt away from the crater rim.
 When the water level in the river is high, these rocks are not visible.
-Educational Viewpoint (Sign [#]7) is located on the east side of the Coosa River, behind Hill Street, near the Old Calaboose.
+Educational Viewpoint (Sign #7) is located on the east side of the Coosa River, behind Hill Street, between the Old Calaboose and The Kelly.
+(WICC)